Supporting our students

 Student health is primarily handled within colleges: your college will have a recommended National Health Service (NHS) doctor and many also have a nurse on site.
-The University also offers advice on other local services like dentists, and recommends vaccinations.
+The University also offers advice on other local services like dentists, and recommended vaccinations.

 Every college also has a welfare team, which provides support to students including signposting you to specialist services when necessary.
 You will normally be introduced to your college welfare team as part of your induction when you start your course.